GROIN CUP GUIDE: 4 Things That Every Parent Must Know

 Boys need to wear groin cups only after they hit puberty.

 A boy’s age or even the size of his testicles do not determine when he should start wearing a cup.
 It’s the risk of injury that matters the most!
+A hit to that area is bad at all ages.

 Whether your son is learning taekwondo at the age of 8 or 18 years, he needs a groin cup.
 Period.
 An unprotected groin is exposed to injury, whether it’s in martial arts, hockey, baseball, or any other sport.
 Irrespective of your kid’s age and size of testicles, any injuries to genitals can leave permanent damage.